At a Distance, Spring Is Green: Main

-The handsome second son of a wealthy family, he is a first-year business student at Myeongil university.
-He is a person that appears to have everything beautiful in life.
-He comes from wealth, recently got into a prestigious university, and is loved by his peers everywhere he goes because of his good looks, charming personality, and great social skills.
-The epitome of a social insider.
-However, he has a painful scar behind his bright mask.
-He takes an interest in Nam Soohyun, a senior in his department and from their unlikely friendship and chemistry, he gradually begins to reveal his true self and further builds relationships with those around him.
+Yeo Jun is a first-year business student at Myeong-il University who comes from a wealthy family.
+He is loved by his peers for his appearance, charm, and great social skills.
+However, Yeo Jin has a painful scar behind his bright mask.
+He takes an interest in Nam Soo-hyun, a student in his department and forms an unlikely friendship and chemistry.
+Yeo Jun gradually begins to reveal his true self and further builds relationships with those around him.